 The sticky issue of who actually pays for the regular increases in SG entitlements over the next few years when a salary package is in place, is not unlike the potential SG issue when an employee negotiates a salary sacrifice arrangement.

-Before the former ALP government was elected in 2007, they promised to change the rules to ensure that individuals who choose to salary sacrifice do not lose Superannuation Guarantee entitlements.
-Nothing was done, and it appears that neither party is interested in correcting this injustice since the Liberal party were re-elected in the 2016 Federal Election.
+Before the former ALP government was elected way back in 2007, they promised to change the rules to ensure that individuals who choose to salary sacrifice do not lose Superannuation Guarantee entitlements.
+Nothing was done, and it appears that neither party is interested in correcting this injustice since the Liberal party were re-elected in the July 2016 Federal Election.

 Today, it is still possible for an employee to lose Superannuation Guarantee entitlements when the employee boosts super contributions via a salary sacrifice arrangement (although there is a back-door way to tackle the issue of lower SG entitlements when salary sacrificing – see later in the article).

 How can you lose SG by salary packaging, or salary sacrificing super?

 For the benefit of readers who may not be familiar with the mechanics of salary sacrificing, a salary sacrifice arrangement is when an employee arranges with their employer for a portion of salary to be contributed to their super fund from before-tax salary, thus reducing taxable income.
 The contribution is treated as an employer contribution, which means the employer claims a tax deduction for the contributions, and the employee pays less income tax (for back ground information on salary sacrificing, see SuperGuide article Salary sacrificing and super: 10 facts you should know).